Addition is the first big mathematical step after early learners build basic number sense.

 - Students now have three fingers extended, but remind them that the answer isn’t 3.
 They started with a 4 in their fist and then counted up, so the answer is 7.

-This is a mental math trick that will help students develop their procedural fluency.
+This is a mental mathematics trick that will help students develop their procedural fluency.

 Instead of adding two numbers together as they are, encourage students to add them up to 10, and then add the remainder to that 10.
 For example, the process for 7 + 5 is: